Doctor of Nursing Practice (MSN to DNP)

 About

-The Doctor of Nursing (MSN to DNP) pathway at Fort Hays State University is designed for students who hold a Master of Science in Nursing degree in an advanced practice role, such as Nurse Practitioner, Nurse Anesthetist, or Nurse Midwife, from an accredited institution.
-Students will complete 30 credit hours, with a graduate statistics course required if not previously taken as part of the MSN program.
-While most of the program is delivered online, students may be asked to participate in virtual synchronous activities, with details provided at the start of each semester to ensure proper planning.
+The Doctor of Nursing (MSN to DNP) pathway at Fort Hays State University is designed for students who hold a Master of Science in Nursing degree in an advanced practice role—such as Nurse Practitioner, Nurse Anesthetist, or Nurse Midwife—from an accredited institution.
+The program requires the completion of 30 credit hours.
+A graduate-level statistics course is also required if it was not previously completed during the MSN program.

 Why pursue a Doctor of Nursing Practice (MSN to DNP) at Fort Hays State University?